kelexel/n3-node-mysql-singleton/README.md

 ## Purpose:

 * Make a database connection reusable across all my code basically, by wrapping a mysql connection, or pool, in a singleton.
-* Give the possibility to use database pooling, and if so, acquire and release a connection as fast as possible from the pool (FIFO style).
-* Give the ability to re-use the same pool connection without re-querying the pool, or, allow one-use-only connections.
+* Give the possibility to use database pooling, and the ability to re-use the same pool connection without re-querying the pool, or, allow one-use-only connections (FIFO style).
-* Otherwise fallback to regular node mysql.
+* Act as a (very humble) drop-in replacement to node mysql.

 ## Usage: